pantopic/wazero-grpc-server/README.md

 - [test-easy](/test-easy) - `easyproto` manually-generated (`113kb` binary, `3s` build time)
 - [test-lite](/test-lite) - `protobuf-go-lite` auto-generated (`113kb` binary, `3s` build time, recommended)

-Any of these options and others can be used for protobuf serialization in WASM.
+These options and others can be used for protobuf serialization in WASM but some standard approaches to protobuf serialization like `protoc-gen-go` require reflection which tinygo does not support.

 ## Roadmap